IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 The Operator Service runs in a Confidential Space "workload"&#8212;a containerized Docker image that runs in a secure cloud-based enclave on top of the Confidential Space image.

-When the Docker container for the UID2 Operator Confidential Space starts up, it manages the attestation process.
+When the Docker container for the UID2 Operator Confidential Space starts up, it completes the attestation process that allows the UID2 Core Service to verify the authenticity of the Operator Service and the enclave environment the Operator Service is running in.

 When the attestation is successful, the UID2 Core Service provides seed information such as salts and keys to bootstrap the UID2 Operator in the secure Confidential Space container.

 ## Setup Overview